Corbin Carroll Preview, Player Props: Diamondbacks vs. Padres

 Corbin Carroll At The Plate

-- Among the qualifying hitters in MLB, he ranks 40th in batting average, 32nd in on-base percentage, and 18th in slugging.
+- Among the qualifying hitters, he ranks 46th in batting average, while his on-base percentage ranks 35th and he is 21st in slugging.

-- In 34.8% of his games this year, Carroll has notched at least one RBI.
-In 15 of those games (13.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- Carroll has an RBI in 40 of 116 games this year, with multiple RBI in 15 of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.